Setup and Integration Guide

 - ✅ MCP Server running and accessible to your AI tool

-- ✅ AI tool configured to use your knowledge base
+- ✅ AI tool configured to use your knowledge base with advanced search

 - ✅ Optimized performance for your specific use case